 - don't link with lmfit at all

-#6 Updated by Erik Lindahl about 1 year ago
+#6 Updated by Erik Lindahl over 1 year ago

 In hindsight, it might have been a bad decision to allow lmfit in the first place.

 There is at least (?) one version that is buggy, but since at least the previous API completely lacks any version information, there isn't even any way for us to detect whether the installed library is correct or not.

 #8 Updated by Mark Abraham over 1 year ago

 - Status changed from New to Feedback wanted

 I think release-2018 works as intended, except that there's no easy way to remedy that it can find an unsuitable later version of lmfit.
 If Fedora has to use lmfit 7, then I hope Christoph can find a useful small patch from the master branch change i have uploaded.
 That forces master branch to depend only on lmfit 7, but lmfit could be more helpful about this, e.g make it possible to determine the version.

 So unless there's other ideas I will declare this resolved (ie won't fix) from the POV of GROMACS 2018.2

 #11 Updated by Mark Abraham over 1 year ago